dataverse-os/.github/profile/README.md

 ## Wallet as Sovereign Computer

 DataverseOS brings a new data paradigm for individuals to regain control over personal data using a single wallet.
-The core is an Internet Data Operating System, which transforms browser & wallet into self-sovereign computer and run web-scale DApps over decentralized stacks.
+The core is an Internet Kernel, which transforms browser & wallet into self-sovereign computer and run web-scale DApps over decentralized stacks.

 ### Dataverse Wallet